fashberg/WThermostatBeca/README.md

 You can install the firmware either
 * by using tuya-convert - no Hardware Modifications necessary
 * by soldering cables to the ESP-Modules using an ESP/Arduino-Programmer (3,3 Volt TTL)

+Yoube video of converting to 1.14-fas with tuya-convert: https://youtu.be/fqfghJqnK_8

 Follow instructions here: <a href="Flashing.md">Flashing.md</a>